 Initial tests on the KREX-2 Rover were successful, and trials are expected to continue through early 2019.

 The KREX-2 was designed to allow for future modifications.
-When the KREX-2 Rover was adapted for the BRAILLE project, an instrument pod was added that includes…
+When the KREX-2 Rover was adapted for the BRAILLE project, a BRAILLE specific instrument pod was added as well as some software changes made.